WebComponentsGuide/webcomponents.guide/learn/set-up-your-environment.md

 ## Development Environment

 To get starting writing web components you'll need a development environment.
-One of the most popular today is [VS Code][vscode], and with good reason!
+While you can use any text editor to develop, using an Integrated Development Environment (IDE) will give you lots of features that can make for a much better developer experience.
+One of the most popular IDEs today is [VS
+Code][vscode], and with good reason!
 It comes with exelent support for writing HTML, JavaScript and CSS out of the box as well as some great plugins that you can install.
-This makes it ideal for writing Web Components and websites that use them.
+It can hook directly into web browsers like Chrome or Firefox using the  allowing you to debug your applications without leaving your editor.
+All of these features makes it ideal for writing Web Components and websites that use them.

 [vscode]: https://code.visualstudio.com/.